itf/6s092/courses/IAP19/PS/PS1/content.md

 # Readings
-Asymptotic Notation and Efficiency sections of Recitation notes 1, 6.006 Fall 2018 on stellar.
+Asymptotic Notation and Efficiency sections of Recitation notes 1, 6.006 Fall 2018 on Stellar.

 #Asymptotics